You don’t have to have a wedding or be married to make (or eat) Italian Wedding Soup. With a stracciatella twist, this soup is a big bowl of comfort.

 - Add the remaining stock to the stockpot along with salt and pepper.
 Bring to a low boil.

 - Add the pasta to the pot and cook for 5 minutes.
 Then, add the meatballs and strained poaching liquid along with the spinach or escarole.
 Cook until the pasta is al dente, about 5 minutes more.

-- Meanwhile, in a small bowl, add the remaining parmesan to the 2 eggs and whisk lightly together.
+- Meanwhile, in a small bowl, add the remaining 1/4 cup of Romano to the 2 eggs and whisk lightly together.
 Right before serving, take the handle of a wooden spoon and swirl the soup while slowly pouring the egg and cheese mixture into the pot.

 - Squeeze some lemon in just before serving and sprinkle some grated romano on top.
 Adjust seasoning with salt and pepper, if needed.

 - Acini di pepe pasta is a small round rice-like pasta typically used in Italian wedding soup.

 - If you can’t find Italian sausage without fennel, you can substitute plain ground pork for the sausage or use 100% ground chicken.
 I would add a little drizzle of olive oil to compensate for the loss of fat.
 Per the post, you can also use ground beef (85%).